-Kimberly MacKenzie, president of Kim's Clothes Inc., a medium-sized manufacturer of women's casual clothing, is worried.
+Kimberly MacKenzie-president of Kim's Clothes Inc., a medium-sized manufacturer of women's casual clothing-is worried.
 Her firm has been selling clothes to Russ Brothers Department Store for more than 10 years, and she has never experienced any problems in collecting payment for the merchandise sold.
 Currently, Russ Brothers owes Kim's Clothes \$65,000 for spring sportswear that was delivered to the store just 2 weeks ago.
-Kim's concern was brought about by an article that appeared in yesterday's Wall Street Journal that indicated that Russ Brothers was having serious financial problems.
-Further, the article stated that Russ Brothers' management was considering filing for reorganization, or even liquidation, with a federal bankruptcy court.
+Kim's concern arose from reading an article in yesterday's The Wall Street Journal that indicated Russ Brothers was having serious financial problems.
+Moreover, the article stated that Russ Brothers's management was considering filing for reorganization, or even liquidation, with a federal bankruptcy court.